 E. The Dean of Student Affairs or a designee shall, within seven class days, appoint a Grievance Review Committee.

-4. Each party shall, within five class days from notification of the appointment of a Grievance Review Committee, submit to the Dean of Student Affairs or a designee documentation to be reviewed by the Grievance Review Committee and a list of witness to be called at the hearing.
+- Each party shall, within five class days from notification of the appointment of a Grievance Review Committee, submit to the Dean of Student Affairs or a designee documentation to be reviewed by the Grievance Review Committee and a list of witnesses to be called at the hearing.